anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter08.md

 The purpose of this chapter is to establish an operational run-book containing sequences and steps explaining, with enough detail, how to install a Reference Implementation (RI).

-The term Run-Book is synonymous with "Cookbook", and either term will be used interchangeably to indicate that if a user follows the steps or procedures in the "book", the expected result will be an RI identical to the lab utilized by Anuket for the instantiation and certification of RI-1.
+The term Run-Book is synonymous with "Cookbook", and either term will be used interchangeably to indicate that if a user follows the steps or procedures in the "book", the expected result will be an RI identical to the lab utilized by Anuket CNTT for the instantiation and certification of RI-1.

 It is assumed that the reader of this chapter has the skill set to install Common Cloud Infrastructure on their own labs.